ducttrn/dial-a-ride/README.md

 # dial-a-ride
-Source code for the research on the Longest-Chain-First approach for the Dial-a-Ride problem conducted by Bill Tran and Minh Nguyen at Connecticut College, supervised and consulted by Professor Christine Chung, in the Fall 2022.
+Source code for the research on the Longest-Chain-First and k-chain approaches for the Dial-a-Ride problem conducted by Bill Tran and Minh Nguyen at Connecticut College, supervised and consulted by Professor Christine Chung, in the Fall 2022 and Spring 203 semesters.

 ## Problem Description
 ### General Dial-a-Ride Problem